fbpx

 Additionally, there’s a sense of regional identity and autonomy on the island.
 The concept of Sicilian identity is strong, and the island has a degree of autonomy in managing certain local affairs, particularly in comparison to some other Italian regions.

-More About Italy
+More About Travel in Italy

 Leave a comment